nonik0/CardputerLegoTrainControl/README.md

 ---|---
 Aux1 | Toggle BT connection
 Aux2 | Change between modes
-Port Function Toggle | toggle between motor and switch mode
+Port Function Toggle | change port controlled on device (A, B, C, D)

 SBrick has 4 ports to control.
 Use the port function toggle to change control between ports A, B, and C, D. Battery voltage and temperature is also shown.
 The WeDo motion and tilt sensors are also (potentially) auto-detected and configured and will show an indicator on the remote as well as the voltage readings on the port.
 They will stop any active motors if they detect any motion or tilt.
 If a sensor is not functioning propery, the sensor can be recalibrated by pressing a port key for the sensor.